Solr in 5 minutes

 Shutdown

-To shutdown Solr, from the terminal where you launched Solr, hit Ctrl+C. This will shutdown Solr cleanly.
+To shutdown Solr, use bin/solr stop.
+This will shutdown Solr cleanly.

 Solr is fairly robust, so even in situations of OS or disk crashes, it is unlikely that Solr's index will become corrupted.